mattermost/mattermost-test-management/data/test-cases/cloud/customer-portal/co-term-expansion/Test-Case-1.md

 - The workspace can be at the initial, mid or end of its license term
 - Only Admins should be able to add user to current plan (either Professional or Enterprise)
 - if the current license is ending in 60 the expansion option is not shown
+Note: Purchase additional license is only available if the workspace is not in a renewal period.

 Test Steps: